elsevierlabs-os/cpld-jats-transformations/README.md

-# JATS to CP/LD
+# JATS to CP/LD and CP/LD to JATS

-This is a generic transformation from JATS XML format, using an XSLT transformation with some function extensions in Python to build an RDF graph.
+These are generic transformation between JATS (XML) format and CP/LD (HTML+JSON-LD) using an XSLT transformation with some function extensions in Python to write to or read from an RDF graph.

-The `jats2cpld.py` is a commandline python script that can be run to convert locally stored JATS XML files.
+The scripts are both commandline Python script that can be run to convert locally stored files

+- `jats-to-cpld.py` converts locally stored JATS XML files to CP/LD
+- `cpld-to-jats.py` convert locally stored CP/LD files to JATS XML

 ## How to run
 Make sure you have `poetry` installed.

 Run `poetry install`.

+## XSLT

+Both XSLT transformation make use of some function extensions in Python to write to or read from an RDF graph.

+- `jats2html.xslt` contains the templats converting from JATS to HTML and JSON-LD
+- `html2jats.xslt` contains the templats converting from HTML and JSON-LD to JATS

-### Running from the Commandline
+### Running `jats-to-cpld.py` from the commandline

-Run `poetry run python jats2cpld.py [OPTIONS] PATHS...`
+Run `poetry run python jats-to-cpld.py [OPTIONS] PATHS...`

 ```
-Usage: jats2cpld.py [OPTIONS] PATHS...
+Usage: jats-to-cpld.py [OPTIONS] PATHS...

-  jats2cpld.py PATHS
+  jats-to-cpld.py PATHS

-  Convert al files in PATHS from JATS XML to CP/LD,
+  Convert al files in PATHS from JATS XML to CP/LD, and write them to a
-  and write them to a destination folder ('output' by default)
+  destination folder ('cpld' by default)

 Options:
   --destination TEXT             The destination path for the CP/LD output
-                                 files
+                                 files, defaulting to `cpld`
   --relative / --absolute        Create the destination path relative to each
                                  source file (default) or create it as is.
   --embed / --link               Embed the JSON-LD output inside the HTML file